The Miserable Rich: History

 The third Miserable Rich album, Miss You in the Days, released in November 2011, is lyrically based on ghost stories.
-It was recorded on location at various buildings around the UK that are reputedly haunted, primarily Blickling Hall in Norfolk.
+It was recorded on location at various buildings around the UK that are reputedly haunted, primarily Blickling Hall in Norfolk, commonly considered the most haunted stately home in the UK.
+The album again received critical acclaim, with Mark Beaumont writing that it "deserves a Mercury nod".

+They have toured extensively in Europe, both as headliners and as support for Isobel Campbell and Mark Lanegan, with some dates in the US leading up to SXSW.

-In late 2012 The Miserable Rich announced their final concerts in London and Brighton, pending a creative break during which time members of the band will concentrate on other projects.
+In late 2012 The Miserable Rich announced their final concerts in London and Brighton, pending a creative break during which time members of the band would concentrate on other projects.
 However, they released a Christmas single in 2013 titled "Everything You Wanted".
 In November 2014, their live album Live in Frankfurt was released featuring music from their gig at the city on 9 February 2012.

+In 2018, the band reformed to play a benefit concert—KitFest—for the charity de Malplaquet and his wife Sarah set up after the tragic death of their first son at 13 days.
+The charity—Kit Tarka Foundation—aimed to reduce infant mortality through research and education, funding the first study into neonatal death by HSV in the UK for over 25 years.
+James and Sarah spoke to the national press and Channel 5 news, and raised money and awareness through various sponsored events and partnerships.

+Through Covid and various difficult times for members, the band sought solace in each other and in writing again.
+A new single—"Glue"—the song written for KitFest—was scheduled to be released in August 2023.
+Their fourth studio album, Overcome, was released in February 2024.